AlejandroMejiaR/MediaInfo/README.md

 # MediaInfo

-MediaInfo is a web application that allows users to search for and view information about movies, series, and other multimedia content.
-Users can register, log in, and save their favorite articles.
+MediaInfo is a web application that allows users to create and manage articles about multimedia content.
+Users can register, log in, and manage their posts.

 ## Features

-- Search for movies and series.
-- View details of multimedia content.
+- Create, Read, Update, and Delete (CRUD) operations for articles.
 - User registration and login.
-- Save and manage favorite articles.
+- Comment on articles.
 - Interactive and responsive user interface.

 ## Technologies Used